utilyre/uvim/README.md

 [tree-sitter]: https://github.com/tree-sitter/tree-sitter
 [nvim-treesitter]: https://github.com/nvim-treesitter/nvim-treesitter

-### Code Analysis/Intellisense via LSPs (language server protocols)
+### Code Analysis/Intellisense via LSP (language server protocol)

 If you're coming from VS Code (or practically any other IDE), you're used to having code analysis/intellisense support out of the box or at the worst scenario you would have to install an extension.

 However, in neovim, you've got to install the binaries manually.
-But don't worry, thanks to [mason.nvim][mason.nvim] it became a simple task to setup a LSP in neovim too!
+But don't worry, thanks to [mason.nvim][mason.nvim] it became such a simple task to setup LSP in neovim too!

 1. Press `<leader>mh` on your keyboard to open mason.

-2. Search for the LSP you want to install if you know the name, otherwise press `<c-f>` and select a language so that the long list will narrow down to a few LSPs.
+2. Search for the server you want to install if you know the name, otherwise press `<c-f>` and select a language so that the long list will narrow down to a few servers.

    **NOTE**: You can press `<cr>` on any item to get a bunch of useful information about it (brief description, URL, version, etc).